SlabyG/my-ms3/README.md

 Technology used:

-1.RandomKeygen https://randomkeygen.com/ - Fort Knox Passwords to generate secret key
+1. RandomKeygen https://randomkeygen.com/ - Fort Knox Passwords to generate secret key
+2. Materialize https://materializecss.com/- Used for css and styling

 Deployment on Heroku:

 1. Create account on Heroku.
 2. After creating the account login.
 3. Click on New (top right corner) and select new app